OURadar/RadarHub/README.md

 Some design constraints:

-- Keep backend-frontend responsive, mostly async functions
+- Keep backend-frontend responsive, _only_ async functions
-- Output from a radar gets broadcast to all users in a specific group (radar)
+- Output from a radar gets broadcast to all users in a specific group (radar) by worker _backhaul_
-- All input gets picked up by backhaul, routed to a the specific radar based on group source
+- All input gets picked up by backhaul, routed to a the specific radar based on source uri, which contains the radar name
 - Radar reporter does not receive anything from the radar itself (different behavior than a chat room)

 # (Evolving) Concept of Operations